 - 1 15-ounce can chickpeas drained and rinsed (or 1½ cups cooked chickpeas)

 - ½ teaspoon garlic powder

-- 1 head leafy lettuce, coarsely chopped
+- 1 large head leafy lettuce coarsely chopped (about 6 cups)

-- 1 cup chopped fresh parsley, loosely packed
+- 1 cup chopped fresh parsley loosely packed

 - ¼ cup toasted pumpkin seeds

 For the Dressing